ScottPlot/ScottPlot/README.md

 # ScottPlot

-**ScottPlot is an open-source interactive graphing library for .NET written in C#.**
+**ScottPlot is a free and open-source interactive graphing library for .NET written in C#.**
-In a GUI environment ScottPlot makes it easy to display data interactively (left-click-drag pan, right-click-drag zoom).
-ScottPlot was designed to be fast enough to interactively display large datasets with millions of points (such as WAV files) at high framerates.
-In non-GUI environments ScottPlot can create graphs and save them as images.
-ScottPlot is easy to integrate into .NET projects (including cross-platform solutions) because it has no dependencies outside the .NET framework libraries.
+In a GUI environment ScottPlot makes it easy to display data interactively (left-click-drag pan, right-click-drag zoom), and in non-GUI environments ScottPlot can be used to create graphs and save them as images.
+ScottPlot was designed to be fast enough to interactively display large datasets with millions of points at high framerates.
+ScottPlot is easy to integrate into .NET projects because it is [available on NuGet](https://www.nuget.org/packages/ScottPlot/) and has no dependencies outside the .NET framework libraries.

 ![](/demos/ScottPlotDemo/compiled/ScottPlotDemo.gif)